Thursday, November 20, 2025

 Control a World: Maybe not the real world, but I can change virtual worlds.

-Travel and Exploration with Leaving Home: I have been lucky enough in my life to have done some travel, but a series of unfortunate events have made it so that I can only take short day trips now.
-With video games, though, I can explore large pre-made worlds like Stardew Valley or endlessly algorithmically generated Minecraft worlds.
+Travel and Exploration without Leaving Home: I have been lucky enough to have done some traveling, but a series of unfortunate events have made it so that I can now only take short day trips.
+With video games, though, I can explore large predetermined worlds like Stardew Valley or visit almost limitless Minecraft worlds created by algorithms I don't pretend to understand.

 If this sounds a bit too gung ho, the next blog entry will be on the downside of playing video games.